 Buying and Selling Property in Germiston

-What is the Germiston property market?
+How the Germiston property market works

 Key takeaways